 Backyard Bugs and Weeds

-Although sometimes chemicals are a needed option at home and here in our historic garden, there are also natural ways to control pests and unwanted plants in your yard.
+Although sometimes chemicals are a needed last resort at home and here in our historic garden, there are many natural ways to control pests and unwanted plants in your yard.
 Here in the gardens, we use a variety of natural methods to reduce pesticide use including plucking bugs by hand, washing plants down with a hose, pruning infested or diseased limbs, and using a soap solution.
 We rarely need to use pesticides – it's only if a pest population reaches uncontrolled numbers.
 Our horticulture team doesn't use any sprays, but uses a soil drench to avoid chemical drift and also avoid doing even this when the plant is in bloom to protect pollinators.
 For unwanted plants, we will also pull weeds by hand (ideally before they set seed) and use landscape paper or mulch to stop weeds from returning in cleared areas.
 Get these and more tips from Audubon.

 Exotics: The Good and the Bad

 While we enjoy the ability to grow many tropical and subtropical plants in Southwest Florida, not all exotics are good.
 Without the natural controls from the places they're native to, some can grow so well they out compete native plants that local species depend on to survive.
 Even within our site, most of the plants at the Glass Animal Hospital and our behind-the-scenes offices are Florida natives – as are many of the species throughout the gardens.
 Learn more about which plants are good and which ones are not at the Florida Exotic Pest Plant Council.